MSc Statistics Programmes

 You will be trained in statistical programming in the flexible programming language R. You will gain essential professional statistical skills in demand by employers including report-writing, giving oral presentations and working collaboratively.
 You will get to apply commonly encountered statistical techniques, learn about modern approaches to statistical modelling and develop essential professional data analysis skills.

-The Royal Statistical Society (RSS) accreditation means that if you get a good MSc, you automatically qualify for the RSS Graduate Statistician (GradStat) award.
+Gaining Royal Statistical Society (RSS) accreditation will mean that if you get a good MSc, you automatically qualify for the RSS Graduate Statistician (GradStat) award.
 This award is a stepping stone to full professional membership of the RSS and the Chartered Statistician (CStat) award - find out more

 Related: Graduate Certificate in Statistics

 To apply for this programme, complete the online application form.

 You can find more information on the application process, including important details of documents you need to include with your application, on the following webpage.